15 Historical Romance Books You Love To Read

 5. Ravished

 This book is a classic retelling of Beauty and the Beast.
 It is about Miss Harriet Pomeroy, who loves fossils.
 So she’s a paleontologist, and she always goes to the caves.
-Here she finds the hidden treasure and stolen goods from people.
-Harriet goes to viscount (Gideon), who is in charge of the area.
+Here, she finds the hidden treasure and stolen goods from people.
+Harriet goes to viscount (Gideon), who oversees the area.
 There are people here who are hiding stolen goods and stealing from people.
 So she’s more worried about it.

-They figure out the people are there, and Harriet decides to intervene to ensure everything goes well.
-But they end up stuck in the caves because the water comes in, and they spend the night in the caves together.
+They figure out the people are there, and Harriet intervenes to ensure everything goes well.
+But they end up stuck in the caves because the water comes in, and they spend the night together.
 So she’s ruined, and he knows they’ll have to have a marriage of convenience to save her reputation.
 Gideon does not have a good reputation in town, and people say awful things about him.
 He’s known as the beast of Blackthorn Hall.

 Also, people think he was responsible for killing another woman, and they are terrified of him.
 So it could have easily been miscommunication where Harriet believed all the rumors people were saying.
 But she one hundred percent believes him, and everything he says is so behind him and loyal to him.
 I love the marriage of convenience and their dialogue.